-If you are using Raspberry Pi MCU (microcontroller) to develop your system and need an 1d/ 2d OEM barcode scanner module at the same time, then this article would be helpful for you: here we introduce how we connect the Raspberry Pi 3 model B+ micro-controller with RTscan OEM barcode scanner modules and how to make them work each other.
+If you are using Raspberry Pi microcontroller / single board computer to develop your system and need a 1d/ 2d OEM barcode scanner module at the same time, then this article would be helpful for you: here we introduce how we connect the Raspberry Pi 3 model B+ micro-controller with RTscan OEM barcode scanner modules and how to make them work each other.

 When we try to integrate an OEM barcode scanner with Raspberry Pi microcontroller board, we would meet these problems:

 - The OEM barcode scanner with 12pins TTL interface, but Raspberry Pi board without this type connector, then how can we connect them together?